vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

     - The `--ws_meta_http_port` in the Graph service configuration file (add it manually if it does not exist) is the same as the `--ws_http_port` in the Meta service configuration file.
 For example, both are `19559`.

-Connect to the Nebula Graph database using the client tool and import the SST file as follows:
+Connect to the NebulaGraph database using the client tool and import the SST file as follows:

 1. Run the following command to select the graph space you created earlier.